aai-institute/pyDVL/CONTRIBUTING.md

 #### Publish to TestPyPI

-We use [bump2version](https://pypi.org/project/bump2version/) to bump the build part of the version number publish a package to TestPyPI from CI.
+We use [bump2version](https://pypi.org/project/bump2version/) to bump the build part of the version number and publish a package to TestPyPI from CI.

 To do that, we use 2 different tox environments: